Advertiser Disclosure

 In keeping with the highly flexible nature of international travel these days, I’ve planned a few different options for the return journey, and I’m not sure which one I’ll take just yet:

-• Back in the spring, I had booked a Delta/Air France/KLM mistake fare from Budapest to Toronto for about US$750 round-trip, which is a pretty sweet deal.
+• Back in the spring, I had booked a Delta/Air France/KLM fare from Budapest to Toronto for about US$750 round-trip, which is a pretty sweet deal.
 I’ve been able to reschedule this to fit within my return journey, and I could tag on a simple Aeroplan redemption on Swiss (preferred over Turkish Airlines, due to their superior onboard catering at this time) between Dubai and Budapest for 45,000 Aeroplan points.

 • Meanwhile, I could also book something like Dubai–Zurich–Montreal–Toronto on Swiss directly for 85,000 Aeroplan points, which would save me a lot of unnecessary intra-Europe flying.
 Then, I could push back my Air France flights further out for another trip, since Delta has kindly extended the validity of the overall ticket until December 2022.